-Strengthening protection of the insured's interests.
-The 2009 Insurance Law added a variety of clauses such as incontestable clause, abstained and estoppels clause, common disaster clause and amending immunity clause, claims-settlement prescription clause, reasons for claims rejection and contract modification clause.

-- Strengthening supervision on the qualification of the shareholders of the insurance companies and setting forth specific qualification requirements for the major shareholders, directors, supervisors and senior managers of insurance companies. - Expanding the business scope of insurers and further relaxing restriction on the use of fund by insurers. - Strengthening supervision on solvency of insurers with stricter measures. - Tightening regulations governing the administration of insurance intermediary companies, especially those relating to behaviors of insurance agents.
+- Strengthening protection of the insured's interests.
+The 2009 Insurance Law added a variety of clauses such as incontestable clause, abstained and estoppels clause, common disaster clause and amending immunity clause, claims-settlement prescription clause, reasons for claims rejection and contract modification clause. - Strengthening supervision on the qualification of the shareholders of the insurance companies and setting forth specific qualification requirements for the major shareholders, directors, supervisors and senior managers of insurance companies. - Expanding the business scope of insurers and further relaxing restriction on the use of fund by insurers. - Strengthening supervision on solvency of insurers with stricter measures. - Tightening regulations governing the administration of insurance intermediary companies, especially those relating to behaviors of insurance agents.

 According to the 2009 Insurance Law, the minimum registered capital required to establish an insurance agency or insurance brokerage as a company must comply with the PRC Company Law.
 The registered capital or the capital contribution of insurance agencies or insurance brokerages must be paid-up capital in cash.
 The 2009 Insurance Law also sets forth some specific qualification requirements for insurance agency and brokerage practitioners.
 The senior managers of insurance agencies or insurance brokerages must meet specific qualification requirements, and their appointments are subject to approval of the CIRC.
-Personnel of an insurance agency or insurance brokerage engaging in the sales of insurance products must meet the qualification requirements set by the CIRC and obtain a qualification certificate issued by the CIRC.
-Under the 2009 Insurance Law, the parties to an insurance transaction may engage insurance adjusting firms or other independent appraisal firms that are established in accordance with applicable laws, or persons who possess the requisite professional expertise, to conduct assessment and adjustment of the insured subject matters.
+Personnel of an insurance agency or insurance brokerage engaging in the sales of insurance Law, the parties to an insurance transaction may engage insurance adjusting firms or other independent appraisal firms that are established in accordance with applicable laws, or persons who possess the requisite professional expertise, to conduct assessment and adjustment of the insured subject matters.
 Additionally, the 2009 Insurance Law specifies additional legal obligations for insurance agencies and brokerages.